gptshubham/gptshubham/README.md

 # Hello, I'm Shubham Kumar Gupta! 👋

 ## 🚀 About Me
-I'm a Data Analyst Enthusiast with a keen interest in exploring the power of data.
+I'm a Web Development and Blockchain Enthusiast.
-I currently participating in the Data Analytics Summer Internship by IBM SkillsBuild in collaboration with CSRBOX and pursuing BS in Data Science and Applications from IIT Madras.
+I'm currently participating in the NEXUS+ Web Development and Blockchain Bootcamp by Rohit Negi.
-My journey in data science has been exciting and I'm eager to dive deeper into the field.
+I have comleted 6 weeks Data Analytics Summer Internship by IBM SkillsBuild in collaboration with CSRBOX and pursuing BS in Data Science and Applications from IIT Madras.

 ## 🎓 Education
 - **BS in Data Science and Applications (Foundation Level)**